Your browser is unsupported

 Recent research has provided new insights into the quantitative association between workforce well-being and business performance outcomes across a broad array of industries.
 Effective linkages between employee-level data and individual-or workgroup-attributable business outcomes have the potential to provide a basis for strategic business planning, recognizing the workforce as an organizational asset –and identifying workforce health and well-being interventions that can favorably impact business outcomes and employee health.

-The Workforce Health and Well-being for All as a Sustainable Business Strategy project aims to develop and implement a data-driven workforce health and well-being decision-making framework that identifies and addresses social determinants of health, diversity, equity, and inclusion (DEI) factors.
-With this approach, a culture of health, including Total Worker Health for all employees can be more meaningfully realized –with the goal of linking workforce health and well-being to business performance measures.
+The Workforce Health and Well-being for All as a Sustainable Business Strategy project aims to develop and implement a data-driven workforce health and well-being decision-making framework that identifies and addresses social determinants of health.
+With this approach, a culture of health, including Total Worker Health for all employees, can be more meaningfully realized –with the goal of linking workforce health and well-being to business performance measures.

 Workforce Health and Well-being for All as a Sustainable Business Strategy project is collaborating with a healthcare system on this study.
 The healthcare system employs 13,000 individuals.
-The project will address benefits design, wage structure, and culturally appropriate and accessible well-being programs that can significantly mitigate health inequities – and measurably enhance business performance.
+The project will address benefits design, wage structure, and well-being programs that can significantly improve health outcomes for workers – and measurably enhance business performance.

-The project team will work with both leadership and workers to develop inclusive workforce health and well-being interventions.
-Using the Equitable Workforce Health and Well-Being Decision-Making Framework.
+The project team will work with both leadership and workers to develop novel workforce health and well-being interventions using the project’s Workforce Health and Well-Being Decision-Making Framework.

 For project updates subscribe to our newsletter!